 And does Titan have seasons to change those levels in the lake?
 Yes, systems of precipitation move and correspond to seasons that are unique to Titan, according to a study done by Stephane Le Moulic.
 She used images from a five-year span of Cassini observations using the visual and infrared spectrometer showed the methane/ethane cloud cover shifting from the north pole as Titan's winter transitioned to spring.
 Temperature changes were measured for the seasons and were shown to even fluctuate on a daily basis much like our planet but on a smaller scale (1.5 Kelvin difference).
 In fact, as summer approaches Titan, light winds are generated which can actually form waves on the surfaces of the lakes.
 On top of that, a cyanide vortex was observed to form at the south pole as this transition occurred (NASA/JPL "The Many Moods," Betz "Toxic," Hayes 27-8).

-But something else may change those lakes.
+But something else besides weather may change those lakes.
 Radar images have shown mysterious islands forming and disappearing over several years, with the first appearance in 2007 and the latest in 2014.
 The island is located in one of the largest lakes of Titan, Ligeia Mare.
 Later, more were spotted in the largest of the seas, Kraken Mare.
 Scientists are confident that the island is not a technical glitch because of its numerous sightings nor could evaporation account for the level of changes witnessed.
 While it could be seasons causing the changes, it may be some unknown mechanism as well, including wave actions, bubbles or floating debris (JPL "Cassini Watches," Howard "More," Hayes 29, Oskin).

 And how deep are these lakes and seas?
 The RADAR instrument found that Kraken Mare may have a minimum depth of 100 feet and has a max of over 650 feet.
 Precision in the max is uncertain because the technique to determine the depth (using radar echoes) works up to 650 feet based on the composition of the lakes.
 A return echo was not recorded in certain parts, indicating that the depth was greater than the radar's range.
 Ligeia Mare was found to have a depth of 560 feet after later analysis of the radar data.
 The echo from the radar images also helped confirm the methane material of the lakes, according to a May 2013 study by Marco Nashogruseppe, who used Mars software that looked at subsurface depths to analyze the data (Betz "Cassini," Hayes 28, Kruesi "to the Depths").